Best GPS Trackers for Landscaping & Lawn Care (2026 Guide)

 • Overkill for trailers or low-risk assets

 Fleet1st GPS is a hardwired tracker with a remote engine kill switch, designed for businesses that need more than location data.
-This hardwired is built for landscaping companies running expensive trucks, high-value equipment, or vehicles that leave the yard daily.
+This hardwired tracker is built for landscaping companies running expensive trucks, high-value equipment, or vehicles that leave the yard daily.

 What puts it at #2 is control.
 Unlike asset trackers that only tell you where something is, this one lets you act.
 If a truck is stolen, misused, or taken outside approved hours, you can remotely disable the starter and stop the situation from escalating.